Working With Your Doctor to Fight Your Cancer

 When you have cancer, your oncologist does a lot of the heavy lifting.
 This is the person who plans your treatments, dispenses vital medications and orders key tests.
 You have work to do too, including managing your appointments, handling your cancer paperwork and addressing your cancer side effects.
 That work is vital—but it can be hard to handle when you're living with cancer.

 We can help.

-When you come to The AIS Cancer Center at San Joaquin Community Hospital (SJCH) for care, you'll have an entire team of cancer support staff that will work hard to smooth your journey from diagnosis to recovery.
+When you come to the Adventist Health AIS Cancer Center for care, you'll have an entire team of cancer support staff that will work hard to smooth your journey from diagnosis to recovery.

 Key Treatment for Cancer, Without the Hassle

 There are all sorts of therapies your oncologist might use in order to treat your cancer, including:

 Every therapy comes with an appointment—and every therapy comes with an insurance payment.
 When you're fighting cancer, you may not have the energy to handle those details.
 We can help.

 Your patient service coordinator can schedule your appointments, coordinate your referrals and maximize your insurance benefits.
 This person will handle all of the pesky details and paperwork so you can focus on healing.

 You will also have access to a nurse navigator.
 If you have questions about how your treatments work or you need help understanding your cancer treatment options, your cancer nurse can help.
 Your nurse can also help you handle admissions, referrals and other clinical documents; understand when you need help with cancer side effects, and refer you to other AIS Cancer Center resources that can help.